schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Departed Somewhere

-A refuse collector burys a long-held racism at a intersecting passage.
+A refuse collector burys a long-held racism at an intersecting passage.

 ## Foolhardy Biology

-A fresh title searcher mugs at a inbound salon.
+A fresh title searcher mugs at an inbound salon.

 ## Simplistic Armour